kartik11721/kartik11721/README.md

 ## I'm a Student, Developer!!

-- 🌱 I’m currently making Deep Learning Projects
+- 🌱 I’m currently working as a ML Engineer
 - 👯 I’m looking to work with other experts
-- 🥅 2023 Goals: Explore Deeper into the Neural Networks
+- 🥅 2023 Goals: Explore Deeper into the LLMs
 - ⚡ Fun fact: I love to travel, play games and play guitar.

 </center><hr>